mozilla/wsoh/README.md

 * Best use of the [Google Maps Javascript API V3](http://code.google.com/apis/maps/documentation/javascript/)
 * Build something that syncs dropbox with another service (flickr, facebook, gmail)
 * Build another interface into dropbox (sftp dropbox server, webdav, fuse, gvfs, browser extension, public share website, twitter-like dropbox webpage)
+* Build something that leverages open identity standards such as BrowserID, OAuth, OStatus, or Webfinger.
+Bonus points for browser integration
 * Build something that uses data mashups from the Yahoo!
 Query Language (YQL) in interesting ways
     * The background documentation for YQL is available at http://developer.yahoo.com/yql and the test console is available at http://developer.yahoo.com/yql/console
 * Build a real-time game or application using NowJS